Why I Needed Remineralising Toothpaste

 - Swap out your regular toothpaste for this Remineralising Toothpaste.

 Have you ever made a homemade toothpaste?
 Would you consider remineralisation for your teeth?
+Will you make this DIY Remineralising Toothpaste recipe?
 Share your tips or questions in the comment section or jump over to Facebook.